bnb-chain/greenfield-cmd/README.md

 2. The operator account should have enough balance before sending request to greenfield

-3.The cmd to have ability to intelligently select the correct SP
+3.The cmd tool has ability to intelligently select the correct SP

 ### Examples